ayushkr1999/Competitive-Programming/README.md

 # Competitive-Programming
-Just some useful thing for Competitive Programming
+Just some useful things for Competitive Programming